sinoz/tictactoe/README.md

 # TicTacToe
-A TicTacToe game written in Scala and uses the LibGDX and Akka frameworks.
+An online multiplayer TicTacToe game written in Scala.

 ### Requirements
 The project is compiled with Java 8 and uses SBT for dependency management.